 - Dowdell and Associates, Auckland (09 526 0246)

 - Capital Environmental Services, Wellington (04 566 3311)

 - K2 Environmental Ltd, Christchurch (03 384 8966) or Auckland (09 275 1261)

 - Precise Consulting and Laboratory Ltd, Christchurch (03 943 5394)

 - Environmental and Industrial Analysis Group, Christchurch (03 377 4314).

-For cladding or flooring, a sample approximately the size of a $2 coin is required.
-For decorative ceiling finishes, a minimum of one teaspoonful is required, and this should include any sparkly material.
+For cladding or flooring, a sample approximately the size of two $2 coins (or approximately 2 x 3 cm minimum) is required.
+For decorative ceiling finishes, a minimum of one tablespoonful is required, and this should include any sparkly or stipple material.
 Samples should be obtained in accordance the Approved Code of Practice for the Management and Removal of Asbestos.

 The Health and Safety at Work (Asbestos) Regulations (2016) regulate working with asbestos.
 They set out the new rules around the removal of asbestos, and the circumstances where WorkSafe must be notified.

 Three types of licence are available for asbestos removal: Class A (where the biggest risk to health exists), Class B, and an asbestos assessor licence.
 An asbestos assessor inspects the finished job for Class A removal, provides a clearance certificate, and can also carry out air quality monitoring during removal if required.